vinayjanjirala/19-11-24/README.md

 # 19-11-24
-audio ,video and summary task
+audio ,video and details task